balliegojr/iron-carrier/README.md

 - If it is a new file, the node that has the file will open the file in reading mode and send the file in chunks simultaneously to all the nodes that need it.
 - If it is an existing file, each node will build an index of the file, by calculating a hash of every non overlaping chunk, so only the divergent chunks are exchanged between the nodes.

-## Manual vs Auto sync

-When running the binary without the **--daemon** flag, a **manual** sync will be executed, all the storages will be synchronized with the available peers at this moment.

-For processes in daemon mode, the sync process can start when:
-- A file change was detected, if the watcher is enabled
-- The cron schedule was triggered, if the schedule is enabled
-- A request to sync was received

-For the first two cases, an **auto** sync will be executed, storages that have **mode = "manual"** will be ignored, in the last case, the type of sync is specified by the initiator.

 ## Multiple users in the same network
 Groups are useful when more than one user have iron carrier running in the same network with service discovery enabled.